-Belief revision is a very important topic in knowledge representation.
+Belief revision is an important topic in knowledge representation.
 It deals with the problem of consistently accommodating new information received by an existing knowledge base.
-Recently, Flouris et al. discuss how to apply the famous AGM theory (Gardenfors 1988) in belief revision to DLs and OWL (Flouris, Plexousakis and Antoniou 2005).
-However, they only evaluate the feasibility of apply the AGM postulates for contraction in DLs.
+Recently, Flouris et al. discuss how to apply the famous AGM theory (Gardenfors, 1988) in belief revision to DLs and OWL (Flouris, Plexousakis and Antoniou, 2005).
+However, they evaluate only the feasibility of applying the AGM postulates for contraction in DLs.
 There is no explicit construction of a revision operator in their paper.
-In this subsection, we propose a revision operator for DLs and provide a semantic explanation of this operator.
+In this section, we propose a revision operator for DLs and provide a semantic explanation of this operator.